Skip to content

 Safeguarding Responsibility

-Schools and their staff form part of the wider safeguarding system for children working with social care, the police and health services both to promote the welfare of children and protect them from harm.
+Schools form part of the wider safeguarding system for children working with social care, the police and health services both to promote the welfare of children and protect them from harm.

-At Grange Academy we are committed to safeguarding and promoting the welfare of all our pupils.
-We endeavour to provide a safe and welcoming environment where all of our children are respected and valued.
+At Grange Academy we are committed to safeguarding.
+We endeavour to provide a safe and welcoming environment where all of our children are respected, safe and valued.

 The responsibilities of our Designated Safeguarding Lead and Deputy Designated Safeguarding Lead are: